Jeffrey Epstein Believed Someone Tried To Kill Him, Told Guards About His Fear, Source Tells ‘Daily Mail’

 The Daily Mail source also told the paper that Epstein was not despondent and in fact “was finally starting to adjust to prison,” adding that Epstein was “comforted” by the rigid routines of life behind bars.

-Nonetheless, Epstein was not on suicide watch when he allegedly committed suicide, and according to a New York Times report on Saturday, the reasons why he was taken off suicide watch status remain among the unanswered questions surrounding Epstein’s death.
+Nonetheless, Epstein was not on suicide watch when he allegedly committed suicide.
+According to a New York Times report on Saturday, the reasons why he was taken off suicide watch status remain among the unanswered questions surrounding Epstein’s death.

-According to the Times report, Epstein was removed from suicide watch a mere six days after his initial apparent suicide attempt — and 12 days before Epstein, according to prison authorities, hanged himself.
+According to the NYT report, Epstein was removed from suicide watch a mere six days after his initial apparent suicide attempt — and 12 days before he allegedly hanged himself.